ng-Classic/ng-classic/aio/content/guide/router-tutorial-toh.md

 <a id="hero-detail-ctor"></a>

-Add the services as private variables to the constructor so that Angular Classicinjects them \(makes them visible to the component\).
+Add the services as private variables to the constructor so that Angular Classic injects them \(makes them visible to the component\).

 <code-example header="src/app/heroes/hero-detail/hero-detail.component.ts (constructor)" path="router/src/app/heroes/hero-detail/hero-detail.component.3.ts" region="ctor"></code-example>